percona/percona-server-mongodb-operator/source/expose.rst

 URI-based access is strictly recommended.

 Sometimes you cannot communicate with the Pods using the Kubernetes internal DNS names.
-To make Pods of the Replica Set accessible, Percona Distribution for MongoDB Operator can assign a `Kubernetes
+To make Pods of the Replica Set accessible, |operator| can assign a `Kubernetes Service <https://kubernetes.io/docs/concepts/services-networking/service/>`_ to each Pod.
-Service <https://kubernetes.io/docs/concepts/services-networking/service/>`_
-to each Pod.